SOLGOR1/Solgor_New_Website/content/burn.md

 - at a mint price of 0.069 SOL

 The Solana earned from this collection will fund the initial plans of the Solgor Community.
-==The more NFTs minted, the quicker we will adopt a gorilla and strengthen the Burn Mechanism, benefiting all $GOR holders.==
+###### The more NFTs minted, the quicker we will adopt a gorilla and strengthen the Burn Mechanism, benefiting all $GOR holders.

 ---